 William obtained his BSc in Biology and M.Phil. from the University of Hong Kong.
 He worked for WWF Hong Kong for two years, after which he completed his PhD in Resource Management and Environmental Studies at UBC.
-From 2009 to 2011, he was Lecturer in Marine Ecosystem Services in the School of Environmental Sciences, University of East Anglia.
+From 2009 to 2011, he was a Lecturer in Marine Ecosystem Services at the School of Environmental Sciences, University of East Anglia.

 Cheung, W.W.L., Lam, V., Sarmiento, J., Kearney, K., Watson, R., Zeller, D. and Pauly, D. (2009) Large-scale redistribution of maximum fisheries catch potential in the global ocean under climate change.
 Global Change Biology doi: 10.1111/j.1365-2486.2009.01995.x.

 Cheung, W.W.L., Lam, V.W.Y., Sarmiento, J.L., Kearney, K., Watson, R. and Pauly, D. (2009) Projecting global marine biodiversity impacts under climate change scenarios.
 Fish and Fisheries: 10: 235-251

 Cheung, W.W.L., Close, C., Lam, V.W.Y., Watson, R. and Pauly, D. (2008).
 Application of macroecological theory to predict effects of climate change on global fisheries potential.
 Marine Ecology Progress Series 365: 187-197.

 Cheung, W.W.L. and Sumaila, U.R.
 (2008).
 Trade-offs between conservation and socio-economic objectives in managing a tropical marine ecosystem.
 Ecological Economics 66: 193-210.